unknownhad/Himanshu-Home/content/posts/IntroducingFriendlyIR.md

 Get ready to simplify your cybersecurity information tracking and never miss a crucial update again with FriendlyIR.

+The list of currently [tracked sources](https://github.com/unknownhad/FriendlyIR/blob/main/TrackedSources.md).
+Feel free to open a PR directly to track any new source.

 Stay safe, stay informed.

 PS: Make sure to keep an eye on our upcoming posts for the official Slack approval announcement!